howard-stearns/web-connections/README.md

 RTCSignalingPeer#**peer** => The RTCPeerConnection.

+RTCSignalingPeer#**icecandidateError**(eventOrException) - Called when there is an error gathering ice candidates on this peer.
+RTCSignalingPeer#**negotiationneededError**(exception) - Called when there is an error handling negotiationneeded on this peer.
+RTCSignalingPeer#**signalingError**(exception) - Called when there is any other error error during signaling on this peer.
+RTCSignalingPeer#**logError**(exception) - The default for all the above calls this.
+The default of this calls console.error.

 ## Internal/Implementation API

 _**FIXME**: acquireLock (anti-glare), underlying signaling channel protocol, getting a listing of available peers, mechanism to detect disconnect and reconnect, mechanism to handle versioning, ..._